 While Micho Kaku’s assets are not disclosed to the public, some have estimated that his net worth could be as high as $5 million.
 Surely, some of those millions are owed to his various appearances in documentaries and web series such as Next World with Michio Kaku.

 He pays great attention to social media, and he can give you quite a few useful tips if you’re looking to grow your audience.
 Despite his 71 years of age, Michio Kaku is firmly anchored in our modern world, and that’s commendable.
 That being said, while we have found an Instagram page of Michio Kaku online with more than 30k followers, that’s not his official page, and he doesn’t even seem to have one.
-He does have a Twitter account, though, which you can find here.
+He does have a Twitter account, though.